 Additionally, if the NF service consumer supports adjustment to different QoS parameter combinations, the NF service consumer may provide a prioritized list of one or more QoS references within the "altSerReqs" attribute, where the lower the index of the array for a given entry, the higher the priority.

 If the "DisableUENotification" feature is supported, the AF may also indicate to the PCF that the UE does not need to be informed about changes related to Alternative QoS Profiles by including the "disUeNotif" attribute set to true.

-When the NF service consumer provides the "altSerReqs" attribute, the NF service consumer shall also subscribe to receive notifications from the PCF when the resources associated to the corresponding service information have been allocated as described in subclause 4.2.2.10 and when the GBR QoS targets for one or more service data flows can no longer (or can again) be guaranteed, as described in subclause 4.2.2.6.
+When the NF service consumer provides the "altSerReqs" attribute as defined in this subclause or "altSerReqsData" attribute as defined in clause 4.2.2.24, the NF service consumer shall also subscribe to receive notifications from the PCF when the resources associated to the corresponding service information have been allocated as described in subclause 4.2.2.10 and when the GBR QoS targets for one or more service data flows can no longer (or can again) be guaranteed, as described in subclause 4.2.2.6.

-Editor's Note: The handling of requests that provide individual QoS parameters instead of QoS references is FFS.

 Due to the received QoS information, the PCF may need to provision or modify the related PCC rules as specified in 3GPP TS 29.513 [7] and provide the related information towards the SMF following the corresponding procedures specified in 3GPP TS 29.512 [8].

 The PCF shall reply to the NF service consumer as described in subclause 4.2.2.2.